-The Essequibo River is the longest and widest river in Guyana.
-The river flows north through forest and savanna, including one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world, before emptying into the Atlantic Ocean.
+The Essequibo River is Guyana's longest and widest river.
+The river flows north through forest and savanna, including one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest, before emptying into the Atlantic Ocean.

 The Guiana Shield is one of the three cratons of the South American Plate.
 It is a 1.7 billion-year-old Precambrian geological formation in northeast South America that forms a portion of the northern coast.
 The higher elevations are known as the Guiana Highlands.

+Kaieteur Falls in Guyana is the world's largest single-drop waterfall by the volume of water flowing over it.
 Kaieteur National Park, located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana, covers a broad range of habitat types and is home to many species unique to the region.
-The park is especially renowned for the Kaieteur Falls.

 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range divides the Rupununi from the north's wetlands and the south's savannas.
 The mountains have been designated a National Protected Area.

-The Rupununi is a natural region in southwest Guyana, bordering the Brazilian Amazon.
-It is divided into the northern and southern Rupununi by the Kanuku Mountains.
+The Rupununi is a natural region bordering the Brazilian Amazon in southwest Guyana.
+It is divided into northern Rupununi Wetlands and southern Rupununi Savanna by the Kanuku Mountains.
 The Rapununi River flows through the region before joining with the Essequibo River on its way to the Atlantic Ocean.